luispedro/diskhash/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A simple disk-based hash table.
+A simple disk-based hash table (i.e., persistent hash table).

+It is a hashtable implemented on memory-mapped disk, so that it can be loaded with a single `mmap()` system call and used in memory directly (being as fast as an in-memory hashtable once it is loaded from disk).

 The code is in C, wrappers are provided for Python, Haskell, and C++.
 The wrappers follow similar APIs with variations to accommodate the language specificity.
-They all use the same underlying code, so you can open a hashtable created in C from Haskell, modify it within your Haskell code, and open the result in Python (although Python's version currently only deals with integers, stored as longs).
+They all use the same underlying code, so you can open a hashtable created in C from Haskell, modify it within your Haskell code, and later open the result in Python (although Python's version currently only deals with integers, stored as longs).

 Cross-language functionality will work best for very simple types so that you can control their binary representation (64-bit integers, for example).

-Reading does not touch the disk representation at all and, thus, can be done on top of read-only files or using multiple threads.
+Reading does not touch the disk representation at all and, thus, can be done on top of read-only files or using multiple threads (and different processes will share the memory: the operating system does that for you).
 Writing or modifying values is, however, not thread-safe.

 ## Examples